eclipseisoffline/eclipsestweakeroo/README.md

 - Added `disableItemCooldown` yeet, which disables the cooldown on ender pearls, goat horns, and more.
 May not work on servers.
 - Added `disableIllegalCharacterCheck` yeet, which allows using special characters as U+00A7 (§), U+007F and more in all text boxes.
 May not work on servers.
 - Added `disableWorldBorder` yeet, which disables all world border restrictions.
 May not work on servers.
+- Added `disableBedExplosions` yeet, which disables bed explosions in dimensions where beds don't work, by disabling clicking on them.

 ### Fancy names